Montalba, Texas: History

 Although Montalba is unincorporated, it has a post office, with the ZIP code of 75853.

 Geography

 Montalba lies along Texas State Highway 19, 10 mi northwest of the city of Palestine, the county seat of Anderson County in the north central part of the county.

 Education

-The Primitive Baptist church located in the community in 1853 was also used as a school.
-The community's school originated when Mrs. Peter G. Adams and Mrs. B.H.
-Brooks worked together to join the schools in Black Rock and Pace's Chapel together since the surrounding school districts joined them as well.
-This district had 188 White and 183 African American children enrolled in 1933.
 Today the community is served by the Palestine Independent School District.

-Notable people
+Notable person

 Elton Bomer, formerly state representative and Texas Secretary of State, resides in Montalba.